redbrain/redbrain/README.md

 I'm working on a web app called Resonance for collaborative music editing, along with [plenty more](https://redbrain.github.io).

-Submit an issue in redbrain/redbrain if you need to talk to me for some reason.
+Emails are junky and boring.
+If you'd like to talk to me quickly, consider submitting an issue in redbrain/redbrain.

 You can shortlink to this page with [git.io/redbrain](https://git.io/redbrain).